irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This perk deck is simply too good, and the main reason for that is just the ECM stun effect.
 Making ECMs activate less often allows for stun spammibility of this deck to go down, while other buffs keep player survivability at roughly the same level.

 ### Build(s) to try
-Barebone skills - get additional dodge and bullseye for armor gating, rest is up to you.
+Barebone skills - get additional dodge and "bullseye" for armor gating, rest is up to you.

 Build 1 - Default https://pd2builder.netlify.app/?s=1G091400d010-9qBhI000100&p=k&a=0&t=d&d=3
 Keep total detection <5.
 Use PECM whenever you are either low on health, your temporary dodge is no longer active, or when you feel like you are in danger, but don't activate it as frequently as you would in vanilla, since cooldown is longer.